tpeulen/chinet/README.md

 [![Anaconda-Server Version](https://anaconda.org/tpeulen/chinet/badges/version.svg)](https://anaconda.org/tpeulen/chinet)
 [![Anaconda-Server Badge](https://anaconda.org/tpeulen/chinet/badges/platforms.svg)](https://anaconda.org/tpeulen/chinet)
 [![Linux Build Status](https://travis-ci.org/tpeulen/chinet.svg?branch=master)](https://travis-ci.org/tpeulen/chinet)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/9b8528bd067148d68d55cb3edeb10fe6)](https://www.codacy.com?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=tpeulen/chinet&amp;utm_campaign=Badge_Grade)

 ## General description

-chinet is a C++ library to create global fluorescence models.
-A global fluorescence model is a model jointly describing multiple data-sets. chinet can be used to model the
+chinet is a C++ library to create optimize, sample, and archive global models.
+A global model is a model, that unites multiple data-sets and seeks for a joint description of the united dataset.

-graph
-parallel execution

-database backend

-MongoDB

-reactive evaluation of computing nodes
-dataflow
+Global models can unite datasets of the same kind or datasets of different types.
+A typical examples of a global model in fluorescence experiments is the joint description of multiple fluorescence correlation curves in a titration and the joint description of multiple fluorescence decay curves reporting on FRET in a biomolecular structure by a single structural model.

+Computing a gobal model with a large diverse set of different data can be computationally expensive.
+To reduce the computational costs and to decrease the evaluation time of a global model defined by chinet, the mutual dependencies of the model parameters are modeled by a graph structure that connects "computing nodes".
+When a a set of parameters is changed only computing nodes that are affected by these changes are evaluated.
+Independent nodes are evaluated in parallel.

+The state of the evaluation graph can be written to a database for documentation purposes and reconstructed using unique identifies provided by the database.

 chinet is NOT intended as ready-to-use software for specific application purposes.

-## Design goals
+## Goals

+*  reactive dataflow model framework
+*  fast inter computation node communication
+*  define and store models jointly with associated data identifies in data base.
 *  Low memory footprint (keep objective large datasets, e.g.  FLIM in memory).
    Particulary useful for FLIM.
 *  Platform independent C/C++ library with interfaces for scripting libraries

 ## Capabilities

 *  Fast (IO limited) Reading TTTR files
 *  Generation / analysis of fluorescence decays
 *  Time window analysis
 *  Correlation of time event traces
 *  Filtering of time event traces to generate instrument response functions for fluorescence decays analysis without the need of independent measurements..
 *  Fast photon distribution analysis
 *  Fast selection of photons from a photon stream

 Generation of fluorescence decay histograms chinet outperforms pure numpy and Python based libraries by a factor of ~40

 ## Implementation